aweymo-ui/python_obsidian/content/5_setup.md

      ```bash
      python script.py
      ```
-   - Or simply go to `script.py` and press the play button on the top right corner of the screen in Visual Studio Code.
+   - Or simply go to `script.py` and press the play button on the top right corner of the screen in Visual Studio Code

 <div class="symbol-container">
     <p class="symbol">&#10042;</p>